wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-dynamic-packaging-overview.md

 The following source file formats are not supported by dynamic packaging.

-- Dolby digital plus mp4 files.
+- Dolby digital mp4 files.
-- Dolby digital plus smooth files.
+- Dolby digital smooth files.